 - 3.2.1.
 Scheduled Maintenance.
-Scheduled maintenance of a facility which must be unwatered to work on or whose maintenance will have a significant effect on fish passage will be done during the January and February winter maintenance period.
-Maintenance of facilities that will not affect fish passage may be conducted during the rest of the year.
+Scheduled maintenance of a facility that must be dewatered to work on or whose maintenance will have a significant effect on fish passage will be done during the January and February winter maintenance period.
+Maintenance of facilities that will have no effect on fish passage may be conducted at any time.
 Maintenance is normally conducted on one fish ladder at a time during the winter to provide some fish passage at the project at all times.
-When facilities are not being maintained during the winter maintenance period, they will be operated according to the normal operating criteria, unless otherwise coordinated with the fish agencies and tribes. - 3.2.2.
+When facilities are not being maintained during the winter maintenance period, they will be operated according to normal criteria unless otherwise coordinated with NOAA Fisheries and other FPOM participants. - 3.2.2.
 Unscheduled Maintenance.
-Unscheduled maintenance that will significantly affect the operation of a facility will be coordinated with the CBFWA (through the FPC) and NOAA Fisheries.
-Coordination procedures for unscheduled maintenance of adult facilities are the same as for juvenile facilities.
-If part of a facility malfunctions or is damaged during the fish passage season, and the facility can still be operated within criteria without any detrimental effects on fish passage, repairs may not be conducted until the winter maintenance period or until fewer numbers of fish are passing the project so there will be less impact of it being unwatered or taken out of service.
+Unscheduled maintenance that will significantly affect the operation of a facility will be coordinated with NOAA Fisheries and other FPOM participants.
+Coordination procedures for unscheduled maintenance of adult facilities are the same as for juvenile facilities (see section 3.1.2.).
+If part of a facility malfunctions or is damaged during the fish passage season and the facility can still be operated within criteria without any detrimental effects on fish passage, repairs may not be conducted until the winter maintenance period or until fewer numbers of fish are passing the project.
 If part of a facility is damaged or malfunctions that may significantly impact fish passage, it will be repaired as soon as possible.